jgardn92/jg-exon-capture/0_Notes/Blast_notes.md

 **Results: No hits found**

 *Note: test sequence blast worked so both results above correct, no COI or contaminated sequence in the assembed data*

+## Blast Raw Data Update
+- need to make a script that:
+  - loops over each file in directory to search within each spp
+  - converts fastq to fasta
+  - makes the fasta into a blast db
+  - blasts a COI sequence against that blast db
+  - saves successful blast sequences somewhere listed by spp found in and sequence found